About OpenCDN

 OpenCDN for CDNs

-CDNs are already present in the largest Internet Traffic Exchange Points in Brazil, such as IX.br São Paulo, IX.br Rio de Janeiro and IX.br Fortaleza, and within the networks of the largest Internet access providers (ISPs).
+CDNs are already present in the largest Internet Exchange Points (IXPs) in Brazil, such as IX.br São Paulo, IX.br Rio de Janeiro and IX.br Fortaleza, and within the networks of the largest Internet access providers (ISPs).
 Doing that, they generally provide a good service for a large number of Brazilian Internet users, but not for all.

 Brazil has two big challenges for CDNs:

-• a very large number of ISPs, and
+- a very large number of ISPs, and

-• a huge territorial extension.
+- a huge territorial extension.

 Brazil has around 9,000 Internet Autonomous Systems, according to Registro.br data.
-Anatel, the Brazilian Telecom regulator, says that approximately 20,000 companies are licenced to operate telecommunications networks that are normally used in the provision of Internet access (companies with SCM license or registered, but exempt from licensing).
+Anatel, the Brazilian Telecom regulator, says that approximately 20,000 companies are licensed to operate telecommunications networks that are normally used in the provision of Internet access (companies with SCM license or registered, but exempt from licensing).
 There are, therefore, several thousand ISPs serving the Brazilian market.
-It is also important to understand that there is a concentration on companies that used to be concessionaires of telephony services, but that the majority of the market is distributed among thousand of other ISPs.
+It is also important to understand that there is a concentration on companies that used to be concessionaires of telephony services, but that the majority of the market is distributed among thousands of other ISPs.
 It is estimated that more than 40% of the Internet market belongs to former concessionaires (incumbents) such as Claro, Vivo and Tim.
 Thousands of other providers, however, of different sizes, are responsible for bringing fixed Internet to about 60% of users.
 To install CDN's caches inside the network of biggest operators can be insufficient to reach the majority of users with desired quality and low delay.

-mapa de AS Map of Brazilian Autonomous Systems (https://mapadeas.ceptro.br)
+Map of Brazilian Autonomous Systems (https://mapadeas.ceptro.br)

-IX.br's IXPs are present in 35 different locations, currently very well distributed throughout the Brazilian territory.
+IX.br's IXPs are present in 39 different locations, currently very well distributed throughout the Brazilian territory.
 About 30% of Brazilian Autonomous Systems (allocated by Registro.br) that are actively operating (present in the global BGP table) are direct participants in at least one of these locations, having an active session and announcing prefixes on their Route Servers.
 More than 98% of active Brazilian Autonomous Systems have their prefixes advertised in the BGP tables of the Route Servers of one or more IX.br's IXPs.
 In this context, distributing CDN caches in the various IXPs of IX.br, either directly or through the OpenCDN initiative, can be an excellent solution for CDNs to deploy their infrastructure in Brazil, achieving with low delay and with a minimum of intermediaries a large percentage of Brazilian AS and, consequently, of Internet users.

-IXPs of IX.br Map of Brazilian Autonomous Systems / IXPs (https://mapadeas.ceptro.br/PTTs)
+Map of Brazilian Autonomous Systems / IXPs (https://mapadeas.ceptro.br/PTTs)

-• rack space and other resources in the data center suitable for hosting the servers;
+- rack space and other resources in the data center suitable for hosting the servers;

-• enough IP address space for the caches, from the OpenCDN Autonomous System, if necessary;
+- enough IP address space for the caches, from the OpenCDN Autonomous System, if necessary;

-• connection to the local IX.br IXP, in which ISPs and other local ASs participate, so that CDNs can distribute their content locally.
+- access through the OpenCDN AS to the local IX.br IXP, in which ISPs and other local ASs participate, so that CDNs can distribute their content locally.

 OpenCDN is open to all CDNs, both those of the content providers themselves and those that provide this type of service to other organizations.